 If you are someone who has successfully turned your life around, or even replaced a chronic bad habit with a good one, you know how messy the process can be.
 It comes with a lot of inspiration, discomfort, and effort.
 If they are persistent, they evolve through it all.
 In fact, there is a term for it—Transtheoretical Model or Stages of Change Model, and it comes with six definite stages, which every individual who wants to transform his behavior, goes through.

 So, what are these stages?
 What is this model all about?
 Let’s find out.

-Understanding the Transtheoretical Model or Six Stages of Change Model
+Understanding the Six Stages of Change Model

 The model was developed by James Prochaska and Carlo DiClemente.
 It is a model of intentional change that is needed to convert negative behavior into a positive one.

 This unique model came into force around 1970, from two researchers, James Prochaska and Carlo DiClemente.
 Earlier, it was referred to as the ‘readiness-to-change’ model.
 The study of this model was based on the observation of chain smokers, who decided to quit without any outside help.

 The main outcome of the smoking cessation was that if people want to quit smoking (in this case) or want to change a behavior, then the first thing is to make an intended decision.
 Thus, Transtheoretical Model is concerned with intentional change.
 It is most effective when the individual is ready to bring about changes.

 If you are someone who is struggling to change a bad habit into positive behavior, then perhaps, these six stages will help you understand your transformation better.

 The stages of change are an upward model that goes through a series of changes and finally transforms the individual in the exit stage.
 In the earlier stages of this model, people aren’t very serious about applying good habits in their nature.
 However, as you progress through the stages, the unhealthy behaviors take a back seat and there is an increased awareness about oneself and others.